yathit/yathit-inboxcrm-help/_posts/2000-02-03-using-sugar-template-in-gmail.md

 ![raw-template](https://yathit-assets.storage.googleapis.com/web/raw-template.png)

-* {{ site }} automatically merges dynamic fields and compose message as follow:
+* {{ site.product }} automatically merges dynamic fields and compose message as follow:

 ![filled-template](https://yathit-assets.storage.googleapis.com/web/filled-template.png)

-❹ To create a new {{ site }}  template in Sugar, click on New template… menu.
+❹ To create a new Sugar template in Sugar, click on New template… menu.
 This will forward you to the Create New Template page in your SugarCRM portal.
 After finish creating new template in SugarCRM portal, click on “Refresh” button to get the Yathit templates list updated.

 Screenshots for creating new Yathit template in SugarCRM portal